MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/runtime.md

 **Flexible security**

 The Data API builder (DAB) offers flexible authentication support, integrating with Microsoft Entra Identity and custom JSON Web Token (JWT) servers.
-In this image, the **JWT Server** represents the authentication service that issues JWT tokens to clients upon successful login.
+In this image, the **JWT Server** represents the authentication service that issues JWT tokens to clients upon successful sign-in.
 The client then passes the token to DAB, which can interrogate its claims and properties.

 ![alt text](../media/jwt-server.png)